microsoft/ML-For-Beginners/4-Classification/1-Introduction/README.md

 Remember, Linear Regression helped you predict relationships between variables and make accurate predictions on where a new datapoint would fall in relationship to that line.
 So, you could predict what price a pumpkin would be in September vs. December, for example.
 Logistic Regression helped you discover binary categories: at this price point, is this pumpkin orange or not-orange?

 Classification uses various algorithms to determine other ways of determining a data point's label or class.
-Let's work with this recipe data to see whether, by observing a group of ingredients, we can determine its cuisine of origin.
+Let's work with this cuisine data to see whether, by observing a group of ingredients, we can determine its cuisine of origin.
 ## [Pre-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/17/)

 ### Introduction